harumhl/Showcase/README.md

 ## Built With

-* ...
+* Firebase - Google Cloud Database Platform
 * ...
 * ...

 ## Debugging
 * if given thread error after pulling project and building.
-Clean it using CMD+SHIFT+K or Product->Clean
+Clean it using CMD+SHIFT+K or Product->Clean, then Build the application.

 ## Acknowledgments